Vice President, Regulatory and Legislative Affairs

 EDF Renewable Energy

-Virinder has worked in the U.S. renewables industry for over 20 years.
-Since 2010, Virinder has served as Director of Regulatory and Legislative Affairs at EDF Renewables, a leading North American renewable energy development company and O&M provider in solar, wind and energy storage.
-As head of EDFR’s U.S. government affairs, Virinder’s work has covered a wide range of technologies including wind, solar, biogas, and energy storage, and is responsible for federal affairs and state-level policy.
-His work includes broad market policies and critical path issues for specific EDFR projects, and covers demand-driving policies, procurement rules, tax issues, transmission and distribution grid policy, siting policy, and other foundational issues for EDFR’s success today and tomorrow.
+Virinder Singh is Vice President of Regulatory and Legislative Affairs at EDF Renewables (EDFR), a leading North American renewable energy development company and O&M provider in solar, wind and energy storage.
+As head of EDFR’s U.S. government affairs, Virinder’s work has covered a wide range of technologies including wind, solar, biogas, and energy storage, and with his able team is responsible for federal affairs and state-level policy.
+His work includes broad market policies and critical path issues for specific EDFR projects, and covers demand-driving policies, procurement rules, trade policy, tax issues, transmission and distribution grid policy, siting policy, and other foundational issues for EDFR’s success today and tomorrow.

-Virinder created much of EDFR’s government affairs function.
-And while at EDFR he has played an essential role in numerous clean energy industry accomplishments, such as major market expansion policies in Oregon, California and New York, consensus-based renewables tax policy in Kansas, and FERC’s 2013 modernization of small generator interconnection requirements.
+While at EDFR, Virinder has played an essential role in numerous clean energy industry accomplishments, ranging from major market expansion policies in Oregon, California and New York, to consensus-based renewables tax policy in Kansas, to FERC’s 2013 modernization of small generator interconnection requirements, and others.

-Further back in time, and while at Pacificorp, Virinder was central to the six-state utility’s planning efforts that resulted in 1,400 MW of renewable energy in the Northwest, Wyoming and Utah.
-He also contributed to its pioneering valuation of greenhouse gas regulatory risk in utility resource planning, and ran analysis for the utility’s first comprehensive climate change strategy.
-He authored the Western Governors Association resolution that created the Western Renewable Energy Generation Information System (WREGIS) renewable energy certificate tracking system that is indispensable for state renewable standards and voluntary renewable energy investments.
+While at Pacificorp, a six-state electric utility in the West, Virinder was central to its planning efforts in the early 2000s that resulted in unprecedented voluntary utility purchases of renewables in the West.
+He also contributed to its pioneering valuation of greenhouse gas regulatory risk in resource planning, and managed analysis for the utility’s first comprehensive climate change strategy.

-He has also worked on commercial items such as site acquisition for greenfield wind development, RFP design for renewables procurement, bid evaluation into renewable RFPs, PURPA implementation, and energy service contracting to take into account environmental attributes.
+He has also worked on commercial items such as site acquisition for greenfield wind development, RFP design for renewables procurement, bid evaluation into renewable RFPs, PURPA implementation, and energy service contracting.